Aervtas/389kfinalproject/README.md

 ### NPM packages

-Faker was initially used to generate data for the database.
+GraphicsMagick was used to alter the gaming image, but the image doesn't show up.

 ### Five navigation Pages